waldirio/rho/doc/source/man.rst

 Facts
 -----

-The ``fact`` command is used to understand information that can be reported or to alter the contents of a report created from the ``rho scan`` command.
+Use the ``rho fact`` command to view information that can be reported in a scan or to alter the contents of a report that is created from the ``rho scan`` command.

 Listing Facts
 ~~~~~~~~~~~~~

-A list of facts that can be gathered during the scanning process can be obtained with the ``list`` command.
+To generate a list of facts that can be gathered during the discovery scanning process, use the ``rho fact list`` command.

 **rho fact list [--filter=** *reg_ex* **]**

 ``--filter=reg_ex``

-  Optionally, provide a filter view of the list of facts with a regular expression -- e.g ``uname.*``.
+  Optional.
+Contains a regular expression to use to provide a filtered view of the list of facts.
+For example, the ``uname.*`` string returns only those facts that contain that string in the fact name.

 Hashing Facts
 ~~~~~~~~~~~~~

-Sensitive facts can be encrypted within a report CSV file using the ``hash`` command.
-The facts that are hashed with this command are: *connection.host, connection.port, uname.all,* and *uname.hostname.*
+To encrypt sensitive facts within the comma separated values (CSV) file output of a scan, use the ``rho fact hash`` command.
+The sensitive facts that are hashed with this command are *connection.host, connection.port, uname.all,* and *uname.hostname.*

 **rho fact hash --reportfile=** *file* **[--outputfile=** *path* **]**

 ``--reportfile=file``

-  The path of the comma-separated values (CSV) file to read.
+  Contains the path of the comma-separated values (CSV) report file to read as input.

 ``--outputfile=path``

-  The path of the comma-separated values (CSV) file to be written.
+  Contains the path of the comma-separated values (CSV) report file to be written as output.
+Creates a new report with the sensitive facts encrypted.

 Scanning
 --------

-The ``scan`` command is the one that actually runs discovery on the network.
-This command scans all of the servers within the range, and then writes the information to a CSV file.
+Use the ``rho scan`` command to run discovery scans on the network.
+This command scans all of the host names or IP addresses that are defined in the supplied network profile, and then writes the report information to a comma separated values (CSV) file.

-A scan can be run by specifying the profile to use and where to write the CSV file:

 **rho scan --profile=** *profile_name* **--reportfile=** *file* **[--facts** *file or list of facts* **] [--scan-dirs=** *file or list of remote directories* **] [--cache] [--vault=** *vault_file* **] [--logfile=** *log_file* **] [--ansible-forks=** *num_forks* **]**

 ``--profile=profile_name``

-  Gives the name of the profile to use to run the scan.
+  Contains the name of the network profile to use to run the scan.

 ``--reportfile=file``

-  Writes the output to a comma-separated values (CSV) file.
+  Sets the path of the report file to create from the scan output.
+This file is saved in the comma-separated values (CSV) format.

 ``--facts fact1 fact2``

-  The list of facts that are returned in the scan output.
-You may provide a list of facts or a file where each item is on a separate line.
+  Contains the list of facts that are returned in the scan report.
+You can provide multiple values for this option, with each value separated by a space, or provide a path to a file that contains a list of facts, where each fact is on a separate line.
 The list below is included as an example and is not exhaustive.
-Please use the ’rho fact list’ command to get the full list of available facts.
+Use the ``rho fact list`` command to get the full list of available facts.

 ::